Program for Endorsement of Forest Certification (PEFC)

 Provide Supply Chain Traceability

 The PEFC seeks to contribute to the environmentally appropriate, socially beneficial and economically viable management of forests for present and future generations.

 The PEFC Council (Programme for the Endorsement of Forest Certification schemes) is an independent, non-profit, non-governmental organization.
 It was founded in 1999 to promote sustainably managed forests through independent third-party certification.

 PEFC is a global umbrella organization for the assessment of and mutual recognition of national forest certification schemes developed in a multi-stakeholder process.
 These national schemes build upon the inter-governmental processes for the promotion of sustainable forest management, a series of on-going mechanisms supported by 149 governments covering 85% of the world’s forest area.

 PEFC’s membership includes 32 independent national forest certification systems, of which 21 to date have been through a rigorous assessment process involving public consultation and the use of independent consultants to provide the assessments on which mutual recognition decisions are taken by the membership.
 These 21 schemes account for over 175 million hectares of certified forests producing millions of tons of certified timber to the marketplace, making PEFC the world’s largest certification scheme.
-Of the certification schemes endorsed by PEFC, SAI Global conducts audits to SFI 2015-2019, CAN/CSA Z809 and CERTFOR forest management standards.
+Of the certification schemes endorsed by PEFC, SAI Global conducts audits to SFI 2015-2019 and CERTFOR forest management standards.